-[0008] Shishehbor et al., 2003, JAMA, Vol. 289, No. 13, pp. 1675-1680 describes studies of the relationship between systemic levels of nitrotyrosine and coronary artery disease (CAD).
-Blood samples were collected and total protein-bound nitrotyrosine levels were determined.
-Total protein-bound nitrotyrosine levels were found to be higher in patients with CAD as compared to controls.

-[0009] Matsunaga et al., 2001, J. Biochemistry, Vol. 130, No. 2, pp. 285-293 describes in vitro studies in which lipoproteins were oxidatively modified using peroxynitrite (to give $NO_2$ -lipoprotein), and the effects of this $NO_2$ -lipoprotein on the viability of cultured endothelial cells were investigated.

-[0010] Bergt et al., 2003, Free Rad.
-Biol. & Med., Vol. 35, Sup.
-No. 1, Abs.
-No 312, pp. S101 describes studies of apoA-I that had been oxidized by HOCI, in an effort to determine if phagocytes preferentially chlorinate specific sites in HDL.
-The studies showed that the major site of chlorination was a single tyrosine residue located in one of the proteins's YxxK motifs.

-- [0011] The present invention provides methods for characterizing a subject's, particularly a human subject's, risk of having cardiovascular disease.
-The present invention also provides methods of characterizing a subject's risk of developing cardiovascular disease.
-In another embodiment, the present invention provides methods for characterizing a subject's risk of experiencing a complication of cardiovascular disease.
-In another embodiment, the present invention provides methods for characterizing a subject's risk of experiences a subject's risk of experiences a complication of cardiovascular disease. - 10 provides a method for determining whether a subject presenting with chest pain is at risk near term of experiencing a heart attack or other major adverse cardiac event The present methods are especially useful for identifying those subjects who are in need of highly aggressive CVD therapies as well as those subjects who require no therapies targeted at inhibiting or preventing CVD or complications of CVD. - [0012] The methods of the invention comprise determining the levels of one or more oxidized Apolipoproten A1-related biomolecules in a bodily sample obtained from the subject, wherein the oxidized apoA-I-related biomolecule is oxidized apoA-I, or an oxidized apoA-I peptide fragment; wherein the oxidized apoA-I and oxidized apoA-I peptide fragment have reduced ABCA1-dependent cholesterol efflux activity or reduced lipid binding activity, or both, as compared to un-oxidized apoA-I. Levels of one or more of the oxidized apoA-I-related biomolecules in a biological sample from the subject may be compared to a control value that is derived from measurements of the one or more oxidized apoA-I-related biomolecules - 20 in comparable biological samples obtained from a population of control subjects.
+[0006] The present invention provides antibodies suitable for characterizing a subject's, particularly a human subject's, risk of having cardiovascular disease.
+The present invention also provides antibodies suitable for characterizing a subject's risk of developing cardiovascular disease.
+In another embodiment, the present invention provides antibodies suitable for characterizing a subject's risk of experiencing a complication of cardiovascular disease.
+In another embodiment, the present invention provides antibodies suitable for determining whether a subject presenting with chest pain is at risk near term of experiencing a heart attack or other major adverse cardiac event.
+The present antibodies are especially useful for identifying those subjects who are in need of highly aggressive CVD therapies as well as those subjects who require no therapies targeted at inhibiting or preventing CVD or complications of CVD.

+[0007] The present application describes methods comprise determining the levels of one or more oxidized biomolecules (referred to hereinafter collectively as oxidized "apolipoprotein A1-related biomolecules") in a bodily sample obtained from the subject.
+In one embodiment the oxidized apolipoprotein A1 ("apoA-I")-related biomolecule is oxidized high-density lipoprotein "HDL".
+In another embodiment, the oxidized apoA-I-related biomolecule is oxidized apoA-I. In another embodiment, the oxidized apoA-I peptide fragment.
+Levels of one or more of the oxidized apoA-I-related biomolecules in a biological sample from the subject may be compared to a control value that is derived from measurements of the one or more oxidized apoA-I-related biomolecules in comparable biological samples obtained from a population of control subjects.
 Levels of the one or more oxidized apoA-I-related biomolecules in a biological sample obtained from the subject, alternatively, may be compared to levels of an oxidized internal standard in the biological sample obtained from the subject.
-Examples of such internal standards include, but are not limited to, oxidized albumin or oxidized total protein. - [0013] In one embodiment, the comparison characterizes the subject's present risk of having CVD, as determined using standard protocols for diagnosing CVD.
+Examples of such internal standards include, but are not limited to, oxidized albumin or oxidized total protein.

+[0008] In one embodiment, the comparison characterizes the subject's present risk of having CVD, as determined using standard protocols for diagnosing CVD.
 Moreover, the extent of the difference between the subject's oxidized apoA-I-related biomolecule levels and the control value is also useful for characterizing the extent of the risk and thereby, determining which subjects would most greatly benefit from certain therapies.
 In another embodiment, the comparison characterizes the subject's risk of developing CVD in the future.
 In another embodiment, the comparison can be used to characterize the subject's risk of experiencing a complication of CVD.
-The present methods can also be used to - 30 determine if a subject presenting with chest pain is at risk of experiencing a major adverse cardiac event, such as a myocardial infarction, reinfarction, the need for revascularization, or death, near term, e.g., within the following day, 3 months or 6 months after the subject presents with chest pain.
+The methods can also be used to determine if a subject presenting with chest pain is at risk of experiencing a major adverse cardiac event, such as a myocardial infarction, reinfarction, the need for revascularization, or death, near term, e.g., within the following day, 3 months or 6 months after the subject presents with chest pain.